MiriamPeskowitz/testFinalRailsApi/README.md

 Also, why does http://localhost:3001/api/v1/users/18/entries.json get an error, if the route shows up in rake routes?
+    error is load_interlock (Def: Execute the supplied block while holding an exclusive lock, preventing any other thread from being inside a run_interlock block at the same time.)

 After setting up the API, how to start with the front end?